mokimo/milo/due_diligence.md

 2. Modify the stale workflow to ignore classified comments
 3. Use GitHub's bot comment features where possible
 4. Consider using comment metadata to identify workflow-generated comments

-## Next Steps
-1. Create a proof of concept for comment classification
-2. Modify the stale workflow to respect comment classification
-3. Implement the unified notification system
-4. Migrate existing workflows to use the new system

-## Action Items
-1. [ ] Design comment classification system
-2. [ ] Modify stale workflow to ignore classified comments
-3. [ ] Create unified notification system
-4. [ ] Plan migration of existing workflows